fullcalendar/fullcalendar-docs/_docs-v4/resource-data/resources-function.md

 This allows for any sort of asynchronous means of obtaining the resource list.

 If [refetchResourcesOnNavigate](refetchResourcesOnNavigate) is set to `true`, the resources function will receive additional arguments.
-It will receive the start and end moments for the newly visible window of time as well as the calendar's timezone:
+It will receive the start and end dates for the newly visible window of time as well as the calendar's timezone:

 ```js
 refetchResourcesOnNavigate: true,